valkey-io/valkey-doc/commands/dump.md

-Serialize the value stored at key in a Redis-specific format and return it to the user.
+Serialize the value stored at key in a Valkey-specific format and return it to the user.
-The returned value can be synthesized back into a Redis key using the `RESTORE` command.
+The returned value can be synthesized back into a Valkey key using the `RESTORE` command.

 The serialization format is opaque and non-standard, however it has a few